-Dr Nicole Flint is a Research Fellow in the Coastal Marine Ecosystems Research Centre at CQUniversity and is the Research Cluster Leader for Coastal Catchments.
-She has worked for CQUniversity since 2011, researching primarily in the fields of monitoring, assessment and management of aquatic environments, environmental report cards and fisheries management.
+Dr Nicole Flint is a Research Fellow in the Coastal Marine Ecosystems Research Centre at CQUniversity.
+Her current research is primarily in the fields of monitoring, assessment and management of aquatic environments, environmental report cards and fisheries management.

-With a PhD in fish biology, Nicole’s research now focuses more broadly on enhancing understanding and management of human impacts on aquatic species and ecosystems.
-She is particularly interested in the diverse waterways and land uses of Central Queensland's catchments, and in the interactions between agriculture and the environment.
+Nicole's PhD in freshwater fish biology was conferred in 2007.
+She worked in the Australian Public Service in fisheries and marine environmental management roles for five years, before commencing at CQUniversity in 2011.
+Nicole’s research aims to improve our understanding and management of human impacts on aquatic species and ecosystems.
+She is particularly interested in the diverse waterways and land uses of Central Queensland's catchments, rivers, estuaries and coastal zones, and in the interactions between various industries and aquatic resources.

-Nicole has been awarded more than $2M in external research funding.
-Recent projects include: developing mud crab and fish health indicators for the Gladstone Harbour Report Card, development of the Ecosystem Health Index for the Fitzroy Basin Report Card, developing effective monitoring programs for rivers and river infrastructure, and a port water quality synthesis for the Fitzroy Water Quality Improvement Plan.
+Nicole has been awarded $2M in external research funding as Chief Investigator, and more than $4.5M in total, since 2011.
+Some current and recently completed projects include: knowledge to improve the assessment and management of Queensland mud crabs, developing a mud crab indicator and a fish health indicator for the Gladstone Harbour Report Card, developing the Ecosystem Health Index for the Fitzroy Basin Report Card, developing effective monitoring programs for rivers and river infrastructure, and conducting a port water quality synthesis for the Fitzroy Water Quality Improvement Plan.

-Nicole is also the Science Leader for the Fitzroy Partnership for River Health and a member of the Partnership's Science Panel, providing scientific advice on the Fitzroy Basin Report Card (see also: riverhealth.org.au).
+Nicole is a member of the Independent Science Panel for the Fitzroy Partnership for River Health and has been involved with the Partnership since 2012, providing scientific advice to support the annual Fitzroy Basin Report Card.

 Bachelor of Science (Honours) James Cook University